-CHRP GRADUATE PROGRAM FOR WHIC H YOU ARE APPLY ING (CHECK ALL TH IAT ARE AP PLICABLE): ---Audiology (Au.D.) ---Nuclear Medicine Advanced A associate (M.I.S.) - Radiol ogist Assistant (M.I.S.)
-Semester you wish to enroll:Fall (Audiology only allows for admission in the ingS Summer Year you wish to enroll: H ave you ever applied to CHRP before?
-Yes No ARE YOU ATTENDING COLLEGE NOW: YesNo If Yes, where?
-EDUCATIONAL INSTITUTIONS ATTENDE Educational Institutions Attended.
-D List in Chronological (Order (Last Institution First) All Colleges, U Universities, or Other Post Name of Institution (Do Not Abbreviate) Dates Attended Credits Earned Semester (S) or Quarter (Q) System Credit De System (Circle One) grees/Certificates Earned (if any) S S S S S Return completed application and have each education side of this application.
-Transcripts issued to students I hereby affirm that all information supplied on this interest is the lating of Advance for Madical States. are NOT acceptable. form is complete and acc curate.
-It is my understar nding that I sha all not be considered for admission to the University of Arkansas for Medical S Program.
-I understand that withholding information re SIGNED DATE
+CHRP GRADUATE PROGRAM FOR WHICH YOU AR E APPLYING (CHEC K ALL THAT ARE A PPLICABLE): Audiology (Au.D.)Nuclear Medicine Advanced Associate (M.I.S.)
+Radiologis t Assistant (M.I.S.)
+Semester you wish to enroll:FallSpring (Audiology only allows for admission in the fall semester Year you wish to enroll: Have you en ver applied to CHRP before?Yes No ARE YOU ATTENDING COLLEGE NOW:Yes No If Y es, where?
+EDUCATIONAL INSTITUTIONS ATTENDED- List in Chronological Attended.
+Order (Last Institution Firs t) All Colleges, Universit ties, or Other Po st Educational Institutes Name of Institution (Do Not Abbreviate) Dates Attended Credits Earned Semester (S) or Quarter (Q) System Credit System (Circle One) Degrees/Certificates Earned (if any) S Q S Q S Q S Q S Q Return completed application and have each educational institution you a Transcripts issued to students are NOT acceptable. attended send one official tr ranscript to the address lis ted on the opposi te side of this application.
+I hereby affirm that all information supplied on this form is complete and of Arkansas for Medical Sciences until I have submitted all credentials sprequested or giving false information will make me ineligible for participal ecified by the College and SIGNED DATE